jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - Attribute Assertion: attributes can be any information about the user agent
 - 5.6.3 Kerberos
     - Kerberos is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
-    - It provides single sign-on and uses cryptography to strengthen the authentication process
+    - It provides single sign-on and uses cryptography to strengthen the authentication process and protect logon credentials
-    - The purpose of Kerberos is authentication; Kerberos offers a single sign-on solution for users and protects logon credentials
     - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system
     - After users authenticate and prove their identity, Kerberos uses their proven identity to issue tickets, and user accounts present these tickets when accessing resources
     - Kerberos version 5 relies on symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol
     - Kerberos provides confidentiality and integrity for authentication traffic using end-to-end security and helps protect against eavesdropping and replay attacks
+    - Kerberos uses UDP port 88 by default
     - Kerberos elements:
         - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services
         - **Kerberos Authentication Server**: hosts the functions of the KDC: